angystallone/ProbShakemaps/README.md

 **TOOL: EnsemblePlot**

-Plots and summarizes the key statistical features of the distribution of predicted ground-motion values at the selected POIs.
+Plot and summarize the key statistical features of the distribution of predicted ground-motion values at the POIs.

 ```bash
 python ProbShakemap.py --imt PGA --prob_tool EnsemblePlot --num_processes 8 --pois_file POIs.txt --numGMPEsRealizations 10